 The Affiliate Compliance Guidelines ("ACG") are compiled in an internal manual that sets forth detailed procedures for compliance with the CPUC and FERC Affiliate Compliance Rules governing affiliate transactions.
-The ACG are updated periodically and are available to all employees on the Sempra Energy and utility web sites.
-A copy of the ACG is available on the ACD web site.
+The ACG are updated periodically and are available to all employees on the Sempra Energy and ACD's utility web sites.
 The ACG are filed annually with the CPUC as part of SoCalGas' Affiliate Transactions Report per Ordering Paragraph 2 of CPUC Rulemaking 92-08-008 and Appendix A of D.93-02-019.

-I. DEFINITIONS2
+DEFINITIONS2